Avery County Schools: Superintendent

 The position of superintendent is currently vacant.
-The previous superintendent, Bryan Taylor, resigned the position in June 2019.
+The previous superintendent, Dan Brigman, resigned the position on October 31, 2024 in the midst the school system navigating the operations of the school in the wake of Hurricane Helene.

 Member schools

 Avery County Schools has eight schools ranging from pre-kindergarten to twelfth grade.
 They are one high school, two middle schools and five elementary schools.